 In your WordPress admin dashboard go to Appearance, and click on Widgets:

-Look for the "Thrive Call-to-Action Widget" in the list that appears on screen, and drag and drop it into the desired widget area.
+Look for the "Thrive Call-to-Action Widget" in the list that appears on the screen, and drag and drop it into the desired widget area.
 You will see the following options:

-This is the default title field which is available for all widgets in WordPress.
+This is the default title field that is available for all widgets in WordPress.
 In most themes, the text you enter here is hidden on the front-end since it would conflict with the widget headline.

 This setting determines the color style of the widget.

 This is the main headline shown in this widget.

 This is the body text shown in the widget.
 Keep it relatively short.
 One or two sentences with a clear call to action is what we recommend.

 Here, you can upload an image that will be shown inside the widget.
 This is an optional setting.